SF-WDI-LABS/ruby-arrays-hashes/README.md

 # remember, parentheses are optional!
 ```

-## Hashes - Independent Practice (10 minutes)
+## Hashes - Practice
 Now you try it!

-- Partner up!
-Together and **by hand with markers on the desk**, describe your computer as a hash.
-Use any data types you can think of, cuz hash values can be anything!
+- **By hand with markers on the desk or in a notebook**, describe your computer as a hash.
+Use any data types you can think of, because hash values can be anything (except functions)!
-- When you're done, each of you, independently **open your computer, write it out in IRB**.
+- When you're done, **open your computer, and write your hash out in PRY**.
 Try getting each key out, adding in new ones, and deleting ones just for fun.
 - In your hashes, try to:
   - Include one key value with the value as an array
   - Include one key value with the value as another hash (look to the fan hash from earlier!)
 - Remember, use the "new way" of creating hashes, if you remember how!

-## Conclusion (5 mins)
+## Review

 - How do you get the 4th item of an array?
 - How do you get a value out of a hash?